18 December 2017

 Bathrooms are full of reflective services and are often tight spaces to shoot.
 Using a flash in a space like this can create a lot of reflection.

 Remove it from my camera so the photo editors can remove the camera reflection easier.
-We also recommend not to use bathroom heat lamps unless you have to – the heat produced from these are very harsh in your images and can make them very orange in colour.
+We also recommend not to use bathroom heat lamps unless you have to – the heat produced from these are very harsh in your images and can make them very orange in color.

 8. Always Show the Flattest Part of The Property